 As an elected member, you are required to consider all matters with an open mind, in an open and transparent process free from an interest.
 The Council has adopted a Code of Conduct for its Members, which reflects its statutory requirement to promote and maintain these high standards of conduct as required by the Localism Act 2011.
-The Code applies to you whenever you are acting as a councillor or the public perceive you to be acting as a councillor and it is essential that you become familiar with its contents as soon as possible.
+The Code applies to you whenever you are acting as a Councillor or the public perceive you to be acting as a Councillor and it is essential that you become familiar with its contents as soon as possible.

 When signing your Declaration of Acceptance of Office, you undertake to observe the Code and uphold the principles of public life.
-You are required to treat fellow councillors with respect and not seek to undermine, bully or harass your clerk and other members of staff.
+You are required to treat others with respect and not seek to undermine, intimidate, bully or harass anyone working with the Council including fellow Councillors, employees and residents.

 The importance of this cannot be over-emphasised; breaches of the Code may be reported to the Monitoring Officer of Cornwall Council who has the duty to consider and investigate potential breaches of the Code.
-If a case is serious enough, it may be referred to an independent panel to make a judgement, which could result public censure or in certain circumstances a criminal action.
+If a case is serious enough, it may be result in public censure or in certain circumstances a criminal action.